 Ecuador, a developing economy, is majorly driven by agricultural and petroleum products.
 The country is the world’s largest producer and exporter of bananas and the 7th largest producer of cocoa.
 Other commodities and products of Ecuador include rice, coffee, cassava, sugarcane, pork, fish, dairy products, and balsa wood.
 Ecuador is part of the World Trade Organization, (WTO), World Bank, Inter-American Development Bank (IDB), and International Monetary Fund (IMF).
-A slew of economic policy reforms was undertaken by the government in 2007 that has helped the country achieve financial stability and sustained growth.
+A slew of economic policy reforms was undertaken by the government in the last decade that has helped the country achieve financial stability and sustained growth.
+The country’s economy is expected to grow from 104.00 USD Billion in 2019 to 115.00 USD Billion in 2020.

 Currency: United States Dollar ($)